Eales disease

 Eales disease is a type of obliterative vasculopathy, also known as angiopathia retinae juvenilis, periphlebitis retinae or primary perivasculitis of the retina.
 It was first described by the British ophthalmologist Henry Eales (1852–1913) in 1880 and is a rare ocular disease characterized by inflammation and possible blockage of retinal blood vessels, abnormal growth of new blood vessels (neovascularization), and recurrent retinal and vitreal hemorrhages.

 The disease is identified by its three characteristic steps: vasculitis, occlusion, and retinal neovascularization, leading to recurrent vitreous hemorrhages and vision loss.
 Eales Disease with a characteristic clinical picture, fluorescein angiographic finding, and natural course is considered a specific disease entity.
 The exact cause of this disease is unknown but it appears to affect individuals that are from Asian subcontinents.
-This disease tends to begin between the ages of 20-30 years and begins with unilateral peripheral retinal perivasculitis and peripheral retinal capillary non-perfusion.
+This disease tends to begin between the ages of 20 and 30 years and begins with unilateral peripheral retinal perivasculitis and peripheral retinal capillary non-perfusion.
 These are not normally recognized until the inflammation results in vitreous hemorrhage.
 This disease has been found to affect the second eye 50-90% of the time so there is a large chance that both eyes will begin to show signs of the disease.